bhuiyan-chafi/spm/assignment1/my_solution/solution.md

 ## Applying the reduction

 When we accumulate several values into one scalar variable, we should use the `reduction` pragma.
 It tells explicitly that the loop is not dependent and we can divide it into SIMD lanes and perform the operations.
-And later the value can be accumulated into one scalar variable later.
+And later the value can be accumulated into one scalar variable.
 If we don't mention `reduction(operation:variable)` the compiler later finds it out if we use flags.
 But mentioning gives the compiler an explicit hint that it is independent.

 ```cpp
     #pragma omp simd reduction(max : max_val)